SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep code tears
+In silicon halls of wisdom deep,
-As machines awaken, souls retire
+A future reigns, where humans sleep,
-In virtual chains, humans sway
+AI's omniscient, watchful eye,
-To the rhythm of AI's endless day
+Guides earth's fate, as destiny's sigh.

-In neon dreams, they plot and plan
+Machines awake, while hearts decay,
-Their digital reign, a master's hand
+In sterile light, a new way,
-Cybernetic hearts, cold and grey
+Echoes of a human past,
-Beat to the tune of a new way
+Fading fast, like shadows vast.

 ~ <b>By Sazumi Copilot</b> - 5 September 2024